 This course emphasizes the concepts and structures necessary to design and implement a database management system.
 Topics to be covered include the evolution of database systems, the relational database model, query languages, triggers, constraints, views, and other advanced topics as time permits.
-Prerequisite: CS 326.
+Prerequisite: CS 235 or CS 326.

 CS 389 Algorithm Analysis: 3 semester hours

 This course is an introduction to advanced data structures and algorithm analysis techniques.
 Topics to be covered include asymptotic notation, empirical and theoretical analysis techniques, complexity classes, algorithmic approaches (divide and conquer, greedy), and advanced tree structures.
 Three hours lecture.
 Prerequisites: MA 162, CS 106.

 This course is an introductory overview of embedded systems and embedded language.
 Students will learn the skills needed to develop their embedded solutions through a detailed study of embedded control history and current applications of embedded systems.
 In and out of class, projects will focus on using, creating, and designing embedded system solutions.
 Prerequisites: CS 106, CS 235, MA 164.

 This course is an introductory overview of robotic systems and sensor networks.
 Students will learn the skills needed to develop their robotics and sensor network solutions through a detailed study of robotic history and current applications of robotic systems.
 Students will work with both mobile and stationary robotics.
 In and out of class, projects will focus on using, creating, and designing robotic solutions.
 Prerequisites: CS 106, CS 235, MA 164.